How to ignore a Narcissist? For something that seems so simple (just don’t talk to them!), it can feel incredibly complex.

 #3 Make Your Life Fuller

-It can be helpful to focus less on the narcissist by focusing more on what interests you.
-That can include other friendships, classes, hobbies, or even the relationship you have with yourself.
+Focusing less on the narcissist can be helpful by focusing more on what interests you.
+That can include other friendships, classes, hobbies, or even your relationship with yourself.

 Narcissists often become threatened by this because they want to have full say over what you do in life.
 They don’t want to leave anything to chance because it might disrupt their perfect illusion of what your relationship should look like.